The Impact of Large Language Models (LLMs) on Code Review Process: Related Work

 \header{The Application of LLMs in Code Reviews.} LLM-powered tools can offer services designed to streamline various code review-related development tasks.
 Research has been conducted on the impact of AI-driven generative tools in this context \cite{tufano2024unveiling}, \cite{xiao2024generative}, \cite{davila2024tales}, \cite{rasheed2024ai}, \cite{vijayvergiya2024ai}, \cite{yu2024fine}, \cite{hao2024empirical}, \cite{das2024investigating}.
 For instance, \citet{davila2024tales} conducted a literature review on the application of AI-based generative tools in a code review context and highlighted that AI-based tools can positively impact code review efficiency by reducing reviewer workload and review duration and increasing the likelihood of acceptance in GitHub projects. \citet{xiao2024generative} observed that PRs assisted by Copilot have a 1.57 times higher likelihood of being merged compared to those not assisted by Copilot for PR. \citet{tufano2024unveiling} reported how developers use ChatGPT to automatically generate a commit message and a PR/issue description. \citet{rasheed2024ai} highlighted the potential of LLM-powered AI agents to considerably improve conventional code review procedures.
 These agents provide a twofold advantage: they enhance code quality and improve developer learning.

-\citet{vijayvergiya2024ai} shared the experience in developing, implementing, and evaluation AutoCommenter, a LLM-powered code review tool that enforces coding best practices and has a positive impact on the developer's workflow. \citet{yu2024fine} proposed Carllm (Comprehensibility of Automated Code Review using LLMs) that improves the comprehensibility of automated code review. \citet{hao2024empirical} studied the role of ChatGPT in collaborative coding by analyzing the shared conversation between developers and ChatGPT in GitHub PRs and issues, finding that the most frequent requests involve code generation, conceptual understanding, how-to guidance, issue resolution, and code review.
-Studies on GPT have examined particular tasks (e.g., code generation, commit message generation, or bug fixing) but lack a holistic view of its phase-specific impacts during the PR life cycle. \textit{Our research fills this void by examining the use and impact of GPT on specific phases, including the review process and the waiting period}.
+\citet{vijayvergiya2024ai} shared the experience in developing, implementing, and evaluating AutoCommenter, a LLM-powered code review tool that enforces coding best practices and has a positive impact on the developer's workflow. \citet{yu2024fine} proposed Carllm (Comprehensibility of Automated Code Review using LLMs) that improves the comprehensibility of automated code review. \citet{hao2024empirical} studied the role of ChatGPT in collaborative coding by analyzing the shared conversation between developers and ChatGPT in GitHub PRs and issues, finding that the most frequent requests involve code generation, conceptual understanding, how-to guidance, issue resolution, and code review.
+Studies on GPT have examined particular tasks (e.g., code generation, commit message generation, or bug fixing), but lack a holistic view of its phase-specific impacts during the PR life cycle.